sarthakgunjal04/krushiRakshak/docs/Agrisense_Documentation.md

 ## Conclusion

-AgriSense is our attempt to make advanced farming technology available to Indian farmers.
+KrushiRakshak is our attempt to make advanced farming technology available to Indian farmers.
 We combined different data sources, built a smart advisory system, and created a community where farmers can help each other.
 This helps solve real problems that farmers face every day.

 ### What We Built